Does SEO work for marketplace websites?

-Those are two commonest questions every multivendor website owner has, perhaps because of how highly competitive the online marketplace is.
+Those are the two commonest questions every multivendor website owner ask, perhaps because of how highly competitive the online marketplace is.

 Before we dive into the technicalities of SEO for marketplace websites, it is sensible to first explain what a marketplace website is and to also highlight the differences between a marketplace and an eCommerce website.

 From my personal experience as an online marketplace owner, One of the significances of search engine optimization (SEO) for marketplace is the improvement of your site’s quality in order to increase its visibility for relevant searches and organic traffic to your website from search engines.

 There are 4 parts to modern SEO for marketplace websites which are:

 Technical SEO is the act of improving the technical aspects of a website in order to improve the rank positions of its pages in the search engines.

 The key technical components of a marketplace website that must be optimized for SEO are speed, site URLs, crawl update, website responsiveness, structured data markup, etc.

 - On-Page SEO